tiberiusbrown/abc/docs/system.md

 | **lo** | The lower bound of the constrained range, inclusive. |
 | **hi** | The upper bound of the constrained range, inclusive. |

-### Return Value

-A 32-bit random value generated from the internal random seed constrained to fall within the given range.
+**Returns:** A 32-bit random value generated from the internal random seed constrained to fall within the given range.

 ## `$set_random_seed`